MattE4/Abaqus_Plugin_Remove-Instances/README.md

 The viewport selection makes it possible now, to reduce the displayed entities with the Display Group tool first.
 For example when a lot of standalone face and line parts were in the imported file and you want to get rid of them in Abaqus/CAE.
 You could now hide all cells with one Display Group action and delete all remaining instance in the viewport with one drag-box selection.

+Make sure to always confirm selection before clicking Apply or OK.
+The Plug-in UI was created with the RSG-Plugin.
+Tis brings some limitations regarding catching user errors and showing messages.

 See also the demo video in the media folder.